 A few examples of famous memoirs include The Liars’ Club, Angela’s Ashes, and The Glass Castle.
 These books are packed full of emotion and make the reader aware of the issues that some people face.
 You don’t have to have lived as an Irish-Catholic child in extreme poverty to be moved by the story that Angela’s Ashes tells.
 Memoir writers can make you feel something about an event that otherwise would never have touched you emotionally.

-Obvious and Practical Differences
+Obvious and Practical Differences Between difference a memoir and autobiography

 While the two genres are related, there are definite and obvious differences between the two once you really study them.
 An autobiography is a largely emotionless telling of a whole life story.
 These life stories are often the stories of famous people or people of influence.
 They are written in first-person because the author is the main character.
 While most people, when writing memoirs, also write in first-person, they don’t have to.
 Some have been written in the third person.